Ricki Ortiz: Style

 Ortiz prefers the Marvel vs. Capcom franchise over other fighting game series, and has found herself needing to juggle it and the more popular Street Fighter franchise.
 In an interview with Yahoo!, Ortiz stated that she is not comfortable playing online matches due to the inherent lag.
 She described playing online as being "like I'm playing blind almost, because you're taking my best attributes away."
 Ortiz's Street Fighter character of choice had been Chun-Li since she first played the game at nine years old.
 In an interview with ESPN, Ortiz stated that "[Chun-Li is] the one who makes the game fun for me," and that she had great difficulty switching to a different character when Chun-Li was nerfed in 2017.

 Personal life

-Assigned male at birth, Ricki Ortiz came out as a homosexual man in 2003, though she noted later that it "didn't feel right".
-In 2009, Ortiz came out as transgender, noting that RuPaul's Drag Race helped with this.
-By 2012, depression affected Ortiz's fighting game career, though her mental state improved after reconnecting with an old friend and taking advantage of the resources and support groups available.
-In 2014, Ortiz started transitioning.
+Assigned male at birth, Ricki Ortiz came out as a gay man in 2003, though she noted later that it "didn't feel right".
+Ortiz experienced a large amount of abuse from anonymous commenters online.
+In 2009, Ortiz came out as a transgender woman, noting that RuPaul's Drag Race helped with this.
+Coming out as transgender sparked a new wave of harassment in livestream chatboxes.
+By 2012, depression affected Ortiz's fighting game career, though her mental state improved after reconnecting with an old friend and taking advantage of the resources and support groups available to her.
+In 2014, Ortiz started her gender transition.